-Today I’ll be showing you how you can make simple gem drop DIY earrings with a Mod Melt mold and some embossing tools.
-I love two-tone effects – specially in jewelry.
+Today I’ll be showing you how you can make simple gem drop DIY earrings with a silicone mold and some embossing tools.
+I love two-tone effects – especially in jewelry.

 I was thrilled when I found out I can make a double-dipped effect using embossing materials, so I tried it with two metallic colors I love most – copper and gold!

 - Earring posts